pingidentity/pingone-go-client/pingone/docs/EnvironmentCreateRequest.md

 ### NewEnvironmentCreateRequest

-`func NewEnvironmentCreateRequest(name string, region EnvironmentCreateRequestRegion, type_ EnvironmentTypeValue, license EnvironmentLicense, ) *EnvironmentCreateRequest`
+`func NewEnvironmentCreateRequest(name string, region EnvironmentRegionCode, type_ EnvironmentTypeValue, license EnvironmentLicense, ) *EnvironmentCreateRequest`

 NewEnvironmentCreateRequest instantiates a new EnvironmentCreateRequest object This constructor will assign default values to properties that have it defined,